JANUARY 22, 2025 (1/29/25, weather permitting)

 90+ Members Brother Charlie Murray Brother Charles William Sister Lillie Murphy Lewis |

-Deacon Edward Thompson, Jr. |
+Deacon Edward and Sis Doris Thompson, Jr. |

 Deacon Robert and Sister Jones |

-Bible School Teachers Sister Kate Roper Minister Randolph All Sunday School Teachers |
+Bible School Sister Kate Roper Minister Randolph All Sunday School Teachers Sister Brandy Murray Youth and Young Adults |

-Brother and Sister Granville Sister Lornetta Dorsett Sister Gloria Harris Brother Maurice and Sister Barb Graves Deacon Robert Murray Brother Herb Benedict |
+Sister Lornetta Dorsett Brother and Sister Granville Sister Gloria Harris Brother Maurice and Sister Barb Graves Deacon Robert Murray Brother Herb Benedict |

 Sister Lillian Harris |